vlcpenguin/yt2rss/README.md

 # yt2rss
-Basic Bash script to get the RSS feed of one or more channels via their name
+Basic posix compliant shell script to get the RSS feed of one or more channels RSS feed url via their name

 # Installation
 ```sh